TimeChimp

 The Challenge

-When I joined TimeChimp in 2019 as an intern, it was a lean startup of 8-10 people with a "move fast and break things" mentality.
-The goal was ambitious: build "Product 2.0"—a complete overhaul of the environment, technology, and user experience.
+When I joined TimeChimp in 2019 as an intern it was a lean startup.
+8-10 people, "move fast and break things" energy.
+The goal was ambitious: build Product 2.0.
+Complete overhaul of the environment, the technology, the user experience.

 Phase 1: Product Design & Systems